Unkell History, Family Crest & Coats of Arms

 The name Unkell reached English shores for the first time with the ancestors of the Unkell family as they migrated following the Norman Conquest of 1066.
 The Unkell family lived in Anctiville, Normandy, in the diocese of Coutances.
 The Unkell family migrated to England in the 11th century, settling in the county of Dorset.

 The surname Unkell was first found in the county of Dorset, in England, but for earlier origins the family can be traced to Tebotvilla in Normandy, where their territories were known as Weedon Beck.
 They accompanied Duke William of Normandy into England in 1066 and were granted lands in Dorset.

 Early History of the Unkell family

-Another 232 words (17 lines of text) covering the years 1901 and 1636 are included under the topic Early Unkell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Unkell research.
+Another 102 words (7 lines of text) covering the years 1901 and 1636 are included under the topic Early Unkell History in all our PDF Extended History products and printed products wherever possible.

 Unkell Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Unkell include Anketill, Ankatell, Anketil, Ankatel, Anchetill, Anchetell and many more.

 Early Notables of the Unkell family (pre 1700)